Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 This project was deployed via Heroku.

 - Login to Heroku account on app.
-- Set buildbacks to Django and Cloudinary.
+- Set buildbacks to Django and AWS.
 - Link Heroku to Git repository.
 - Deployed.